-Persons all over the United States have been reporting mysterious loud “booming” sounds, sometimes accompanied by a bright flash of light.
+Increasingly, persons all over the United States have been reporting mysterious loud “booming” sounds, sometimes accompanied by a bright flash of light.
 In some instances witnesses have reported seeing strange formations in the sky immediately preceding the boom.
-Some have reported “orange lights” while others circular shaped objects (often with a “dot” in the center).
+Many have reported seeing “orange lights” while others have witnessed circular shaped objects (often with a “dot” in the center).
 Mass reports of the rumbling boom sounds began in late 2012.
-Meteorologists have ruled out lightening since no storms were in the areas and the weather was not conducive to commonly heard thunder.
+Meteorologists have investigated the mysterious sounds and have ruled out lightening since no storms were in the areas and the weather was not conducive to common thunder.
 Furthermore, the United States Geological Service has ruled out earthquakes and ground tremors as the source of the sound.

 The loud booming sound often comes in a series of booms, one following the other.
 In many cases, seemingly defying the laws of physics, the sound seems to be very focused with one neighborhood clearly hearing what they often feel are explosions while nearby neighbors hear nothing at all.
 According to Jeffrey Braun, Ph.D., Physicist, University of Evansville, Indiana:

 “At this point, nobody seems to know.
 The geologists say it’s not in the ground.
 The Air Force says it’s not in the air.
 The astronomers say it’s not from space.
 So we’re running out of options.”

 The first round of strange sounds began in late 2012 when residents southwest of Providence in Warwick, Rhode Island, were shaken in houses and buildings by a loud “bang” that some described as sounding “like the beginning of war.”
 The local Fire Department reported:

 “The night of December 3, 2012 residents from Warwick, Rhode Island, to Somerset, Massachusetts, heard a loud explosion with a bright light and a long sustained hum,” the latest in a series of strange lights, booms and hum.”